tgray/putmail/doc/README.markdown

 This [putmail](https://github.com/tgray/putmail) is a modified version of the original putmail.py found at <http://sourceforge.net/users/rg3/>.
-The github version is maintained by Tim Gray and was branched from the original at version 1.4.The original version was written by Ricardo Garcia Gonzalez.
+The github version is maintained by Tim Gray and was branched from the original at version 1.4.
+The original version was written by Ricardo Garcia Gonzalez.
 All references to 'me' in this document were written by Ricardo.